KayBrata/Data-Analyst-Portfolio/README.md

 - What are the trends in smart device usage?

--How can these trends apply to Bellabeat’s customers?
+- How can these trends apply to Bellabeat’s customers?

 - How can Bellabeat use these trends in marketing?